-In its existing condition, the proposed project site is undeveloped, disturbed land.
+The new construction may result in debris, leaves, soils, oil/grease, and other pollutants.
 The project Applicant will be required to adhere to Section 8.30 Surface and Groundwater Protection of the Municipal Code which regulates erosion and sediment control.
 In addition, stormwater discharges from construction activities that disturb one or more acres, or smaller sites disturbing less than one acre that are part of a common plan of development or sale, are regulated under the National Pollutant Discharge Elimination System (NPDES) stormwater permitting program.
 As a result, the impacts would be less than significant.